 Microsoft is not the only one to rely on this practice.
-SES Imagotag, through its smart labels, and Cenareo, with dynamic displays, intends to link information from various sources to provide their customers with enriched data.
+SES Imagotag (through its smart labels) and Cenareo (with dynamic displays), intend to link information from various sources to provide their customers with enriched data.

 These technologies make it possible to aggregate and analyse data from a variety of equipment.
 In the retail sector, this makes it possible to couple image recognition, ultrasound and RFID in particular.

 The combination of technologies has continued to improve over several years in all sectors of activity.

 Nevertheless, some manufacturers have recently been mixing BtoC solutions with BtoB solutions to address the specific needs of Commercial Real Estate.

 It opens up the field to a large number of possibilities.
 CRE landlords and tenants can now have multi-technology reasoning incorporating various contributors.